GuntherLau/flutter_workspace/packages/theming/README.md

 );
 ```

-## 2, mixin CustomThemeSwitchingMixin to your StatefulWidget
+## 2, mixin CustomThemeSwitchingStatefulMixin or CustomThemeSwitchingStatelessMixin to your StatefulWidget

 ```
-class _TabTodayComponentState extends State<TabTodayComponent> with CustomThemeSwitchingMixin<TabTodayComponent> {
+class _TabTodayComponentState extends State<TabTodayComponent> with CustomThemeSwitchingStatelessMixin<TabTodayComponent> {

   @override
   Widget buildWithTheme(BuildContext context) {